 By Marika Sboros

-The next time your doctor or dietitian tells you to eat less salt, find another one – fast.
+The next time your doctor or dietitian tells you to eat less salt for no reason you can fathom, find another one – fast.
 Better still, buy a brave new book, The Salt Fix.
 In it, US cardiovascular research scientist Dr James DiNicolantonio shows how health experts have demonised the wrong white stuff for decades.

-They have dished up dangerous lies about salt for your heart’s sake, or any other organ you care to mention.
-They allowed salt to “take the fall” for another, far more dangerous, addictive white crystal, he says.
+They have dished up dangerous lies about salt for your heart’s sake, or any other organ you care to mention, he says.
+They have allowed salt to “take the fall” for another, far more dangerous, addictive white crystal.

-That crystal is so sweet, you probably bought into the belief that it is benign.
-When consumed in excess, it can lead to high blood pressure, cardiovascular disease and kidney disease.
-It is sugar, DiNicolantonio says.
+That crystal is so sweet, you probably bought into the belief that it is mostly benign.
+It is, of course, sugar.
+And when consumed in excess, it can lead to high blood pressure, cardiovascular disease and kidney disease, DiNicolantonio says.

 His book’s subtitle speaks volumes about the right white stuff: Why The Experts Got It All Wrong, And Why Eating More Could Save Your Life.
 He shows why salt reduces your risk of premature death from heart attack or stroke.
 And why it protects your kidneys and fertility levels.
 It is as good for your brain as for your body.
 Salt improves your thinking and sexual performance.
 It boosts your energy levels and mental focus and ensures restful sleep.
 It also stops you getting fat.

 Many doctors and dietitians may advise that you take DiNicolantonio’s book with a big pinch of this white crystal.
 The many vested interests in food and drug companies that have made billions from low-salt advice probably hope you will too.
-I advise you to ignore that advice.
+You may be wise to look deeper into that advice.

 DiNicolantonio defends his views with effective weapons: good science and lashings of common sense.